mongodb/mongo-python-driver/doc/examples/uuid.rst

 The :data:`~bson.binary.UuidRepresentation.STANDARD` representation
 enables cross-language compatibility by ensuring the same byte-ordering when encoding UUIDs from all drivers.
-UUIDs written by a driver with this representation configured can be read by every other driver correctly provided it is configured with the ``STANDARD`` representation.
+UUIDs written by a driver with this representation configured will be handled correctly by every other provided it is also configured with the ``STANDARD`` representation.

 ``STANDARD`` encodes native :class:`uuid.UUID`s to :class:`~bson.binary.Binary` subtype 4 objects.

+.. _unspecified-representation-details:

 The ``UNSPECIFIED`` UUID Representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^